BigFiuBrother/big-fiubrother-camera/README.md

 ### Configuration

 Before running, proper configuration should be considered.
-All configurable parameters are stored in *config.yml*.
+Default parameters for development are stored in *config/development.yml*.

 ### Run